AI-sandbox/XGMix/README.md

 In both cases the models are used to infer local ancestry for provided query data.

 ## Dependencies
 The dependencies are listed in *requirements.txt*.
-Assuming pip is already installed, they can be installed via
+Assuming (pip)[https://pip.pypa.io/en/stable/] is already installed, they can be installed via
 ```
 $ pip install -r requirements.txt
 ```
-If using the tool for training a model, **bcftools** must be installed and available in the PATH environment setting.
+When using the program for training a model, **bcftools** must be installed and available in the PATH environment setting.

 ## Usage